-- C. The owner of the Lands and the City of Surrey have agreed on the nature, character and extent of the heritage value and heritage character of the Lands and on the nature, extent and form of conservation necessary to protect the heritage value and heritage character of the Lands; - D. The owner of the Lands intends to have a strata titled development of the Lands and has agreed that in order to ensure the protection of the heritage value and heritage character of the Lands, certain provisions must be in place, including the requirement for notice to be placed on title to any strata lots created by the filing of a strata plan in respect of all or part of the Lands (the "Strata Lots").
+- C. The owner of the Lands and the City of Surrey have agreed on the nature, character and extent of the heritage value and heritage character of the Lands and on the nature, extent and form of conservation necessary to protect the heritage value and heritage character of the Lands; - D. The owner of the Lands intends to have a strata titled development of the Lands and has agreed that in order to ensure the protection of the heritage value and heritage character of the Lands, certain provisions must be in place, including the requirement for notice to be placed on title to any strata lots created by the filing of a strata plan in respect of all or part of the Lands (the "Strata Lots");

-NOW THEREFORE, the City Council of the City of Surrey, in open meeting assembled, enacts as follows:
+NOW THEREFORE, the City Council of the City of Surrey, enacts as follows:

-- 1. The City is authorized hereby to enter into that certain Heritage Revitalization Agreement, including Schedule "A" and "B" attached thereto and appended to this By-law as Schedule "I" (the "Heritage Revitalization Agreement"), in respect of the Lands. - 2.
-The Mayor and the City Clerk are authorized on behalf of the Council to sign the Heritage Revitalization Agreement and to register a notice on the title of the Lands and on the title of each of the Strata Lots. - 3.
-Schedule "I" forms a part of this By-law. - 4.
-This By-law may be cited for all purposes as "City of Surrey Heritage Revitalization Agreement By-law, 2009, No. 16993."

-READ A FIRST AND SECOND TIME on the 27th day of July, 2009.
+1. The City is authorized hereby to enter into that certain Heritage Revitalization Agreement appended to this Bylaw as Schedule "I" (the "Heritage Revitalization Agreement") in respect of the Lands.

+2. The Mayor and the City Clerk are authorized on behalf of the Council to sign the Heritage Revitalization Agreement and to register a notice on the title of the Lands and or of each of the Strata Lots.
+3. Schedule "I" forms a part of this Bylaw.
+4. This Bylaw may be cited for all purposes as "City of Surrey Heritage Revitalization Agreement Bylaw, 2013, No. 18143" PASSE D FIRST READING on the 25th day of November, 2013.
+PASSE D SECOND READING on the 25th day of November, 2013.
+PASSE D THIRD READING on the 25th day of November, 2013.
+NSIDERED AND FINALLY ADOPTED, signed by the Mayor and Clerk, and seale rate Seal on the day of , 2013. d with the MAYOR CLERK h:\clerks\by r-laws\bylaw library\pending\18000\18100\byl 18143.docx
-READ A THIRD TIME ON THE 27^{th} day of July, 2009.

-RECONSIDERED AND FINALLY ADOPTED, signed by the Mayor and Clerk, and sealed with the Corporate Seal on the 11th day of July, 2011.

-MAYOR CIFRK